FNKO LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 19, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Funko, Inc. ("Funko" or the "Company") ( FNKO) of a class action securities lawsuit.
+NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Funko investors who were adversely affected by alleged securities fraud between May 6, 2022 and March 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: